limbernie/limbernie.github.io/_posts/2018-04-23-trollcave-walkthrough.md

 We also need to ensure that our payload is a string.
 To do that, we could encode our payload into ordinal numbers and piece them back together with `String.fromCharCode()`.

-The following Python code does that.
+The following Python code did that.

 {% highlight python linenos %}
 # cat encode.py